palant/palant.info/content/articles/an-overview-of-the-pppp-protocol-for-iot-cameras/index.md

 ## “Encryption”

 The CS2 implementation of the protocol is the only one that bothers with encrypting data, though their approach is better described as obfuscation.
 When encryption is enabled, the function `P2P_Proprietary_Encrypt` is applied to all outgoing and the function `P2P_Proprietary_Decrypt` to all incoming messages.
-These functions take the encryption key (which is visible in the application code as an unobfuscated part of the init string) and mash it into four bytes.
+These functions take the encryption key (which is typically visible in the application code as an unobfuscated part of the init string) and mash it into four bytes.
 These four bytes are then used to select values from a static table that the bytes of the message should be XOR’ed with.

-**Update** (2026-01-05): I’ve published an [analysis of this encryption algorithm](/2026/01/05/analysis-of-pppp-encryption/) which comes to the conclusion that there are merely 540,672 effective keys and even fewer possible ciphertexts.
+While an effective four byte encryption key is already bad enough, the cryptography here is actually even worse.
+I’ve published an [analysis of this encryption algorithm](/2026/01/05/analysis-of-pppp-encryption/) which comes to the conclusion that there are at most 540,672 effective keys and still considerably fewer possible ciphertexts.
+These flaws allow communication even without the knowledge of the encryption key: sending all possible ciphertexts of the request and in most cases recovering the effective encryption key from a single response.

 There is at least one [public implementation of this “encryption”](https://github.com/datenstau/A9_PPPP/blob/c29d1eaccd11794a4cc022cf4ca90b7352920bc1/crypt.js) though this one chose to skip the “key mashing” part and simply took the resulting four bytes as its key.
 A number of articles mention having implemented this algorithm however, it’s not really complicated.